I’ve heard that there are techniques to properly using a hammer. Is this true, and what kinds of hammers do you recommend for mechanics?

 Mechanics can benefit from a number of different types of hammers designed for different jobs.

-In addition to the basic hammer, the most common one for a mechanic is the ball peen hammer.
+The most common hammer for a mechanic is the ball peen hammer.
 Ball peen hammers are designed for striking and shaping metal and are hardened accordingly.
 Most mechanics have about five or six different sizes of these and use them for striking punches and chisels and for all the heavy work.

 Handle type should be considered when you buy a hammer.
 Wooden handles are less expensive and generally lighter, but they don’t absorb shock like a fiberglass or composite handle, so to reduce long-term wear and tear on your body, better handles are worth consideration.